Khaenri-ah/ruinguard-docs/docs/guide/getting-started/install.md

 npm install @ruinguard/core
 ```

-This will install the core of ruinguard, as well as its dependencies.
+This will install the core of RuinGuard, as well as its dependencies.

 And that's it!
-With all the necessities installed, you're almost ready to start coding your bot.
+With all the necessities installed, you're almost ready to start coding your bot/module.

 ## Installing a linter